System reports

 • You must define one object that you want to report on.
 Reports are object specific in Workfront and you must start with selecting an object type before you can start building the report.
 You can only report on objects available in the Workfront interface.

-Report ownership report-ownership
+Report ownership

 When you create a report in Workfront, you become the default owner of the report and it displays in your My Reports section.
 You cannot change the owner of a report.